 Medication-Assisted Treatment (MAT) is effective when patients need medication to manage withdrawal symptoms.
 It is used in cases where withdrawal symptoms are severe.
 Highly addictive substances, such as narcotics and opioids, may require MAT to overcome.

-Long Island outpatient detox can help someone trying to overcome addiction find the necessary resources.
+New York Tri-State outpatient detox can help someone trying to overcome addiction find the necessary resources.
 The right outpatient program can make a big difference in your recovery.
 Contact NYC Addiction Resources for assistance if you need help finding an outpatient program.